memosasoft/image-hunter/README.md

 **WEB INTERFACE**
 The script opens automatically a browser showing the images results in different views.

+Search query can be done with the terminal.

+I am trying to find a way to make a basic website search form and connected it to python script.

-I added many different web interfaces views giving the scrapper the ability to search a subject through a basic written image search.
-The query can be added through a simple GUI interface or directly entered in the command prompt where the program is running.
+I added many different web interfaces (HTML) views giving the scrapper the ability to search a subject through a basic written image search.

+The query can be also added through a simple GUI interface or directly entered in the command prompt where the program is running.

 You just enter a query or phrase and the system retrieves the images and some of the information related to your search query.

 The HTML views will popup when the image-hunter.py script is started.

 The interface is in development and will use JavaScript.

 I want an advanced image viewing interface and I am currently doing research about certain javascripts libraries that have image viewers integrated into them.

 **PACKAGING**
 I will soon package everything and prepare installation documentation for quick installation of the scraper-spider.